vy2000eng/P2P-server-client-chat-system/README.txt

         char * port;
     }thread_args;

+    int init_thread_args(thread_args ** _thread_args,int argc, char ** argv);
-    //initializes the strings inside of thread_args that are passed in via command line args int    init_thread_args(thread_args ** _thread_args,int argc, char ** argv);
+        -   initializes the strings inside of thread_args that are passed in via command line args

     void * run_client_server   (void * arg);
+        -   thread that listens for incoming connections on the client.

-    /*   - connect_to_main_server():
+     connect_to_main_server():
-     *      -   Connects to the server in ../server/main.c "run_server()", on the port that server is listening on.
+        -   Connects to the server in ../server/main.c "run_server()", on the port that server is listening on.
-     *          For now, you need to specify it via program args ./cli 127.0.0.1 3048.
+            For now, you need to specify it via program args ./cli 127.0.0.1 3048.

-     *
-     *      -   Leaves a record of the client in the server application of who exactly the client is.
+        -   Leaves a record of the client in the server application of who exactly the client is.
-     *          This is so that other clients can request it and use that information to connect to it later.
+            This is so that other clients can request it and use that information to connect to it later.
-     */

     void * establish_presence_with_server (void * arg);
+        -   logs the client for later retrieval by other clients

+    int connect_to_server(int * server_socket, char * ip ,char *  port);
+        -   can be used to connect to anything given the port and ip.

+    int initiate_P2P_connection(thread_args * _thread_args);
+        -   initiates the P2P connection by requesting client from the server and then connecting to that client using provided information.

+    void clear_input_buffer();
+        -   solving some weird buffer issues and fgets not blocking.